Skip to main content

 The Nyt Hospital Nordsjælland - the hospital construction site.
 The construction project is planned for completion in 2026.

-Iconic hospital project achieves stunning results with Imerso construction AI
+Exceptional results with construction AI

-The Nyt Hospital Nordsjælland (NHN) is an ongoing hospital construction project for the citizens of North Zealand, Denmark.
 The NHN hospital is owned by the Capital Region of Denmark, which is responsible for healthcare services, regional development, and public transport in the area.
 Covering 123,000 square meters, this is one of the largest construction sites in the country.
+The construction started in December 2019 and planned for completion at the end of 2026.

 With the ambition to counterbalance many external challenges, the project is betting on new-generation construction technologies to help drive work productivity and eliminate unnecessary costs.